 top of page

-By The Numbers: Friday the 13th
+By The Numbers: Ranking The Films Of The Friday the 13th Franchise

 I absolutely love horror films, though I’m particular to the slasher flicks.
 This shouldn’t be a surprise to anyone who knows me since I grew up during the genre’s heydey of the 80s.
 Sadly the form has died a slow painful death, being brought back occasionally with a viable remake.
 It’s films like You’re Next and The Collector/The Collection that keeps my hopes alive for the genre.